The dominoes are beginning to fall.

 Tau sighed, arms crossed, from where he sat by himself at the makeshift board game table.
 “Do you mind clarifying, Omega?
 You always talk like everyone can read your mind.”

-Letting out an airy giggle, the woman called Omega flipped her bleached hair lazily.
+Letting out an airy giggle, the woman called Omega flipped her long, bleached hair lazily.
 “Wouldn’t it be great if you could?”

 “You’re still going on with that air-headed act?”
 Tau lifted a brow.

 Omega smiled.
 “Is it not cute?”
 Not waiting for a response, she stretched out her arms and leaned side to side with a groan.
 She then pounded her shoulder lightly with a sigh.
 “That was a bit more exhausting than I thought it’d be.”